cyclopsian/gl-117/README.md

 Additional credits:

-- Jason Francis (meson support, bugfixing)
+- Jason Francis (modernization, bugfixing)

 ## See Also